Life Expectancy for Protective Clothing

 The reality is that the life span of any protective clothing is entirely dependent upon the type and amount of field use to which each separate garment has been exposed.
 Contributing factors to this include frequency of maintenance, storage conditions, exposures, and other issues that are beyond the garment manufacturer or material supplier’s control.
 Facilities that specialize in care and cleaning will advise that they have seen clothing that is much older than five years and still in excellent shape; likewise, however, they have seen instances where the first time a garment was worn it was exposed to circumstances that totally destroyed the clothing.
 Since the purpose of firefighters clothing is to protect the wearer, if the gear has saved a life or prevented serious injury just once, then it has done its job.

 It is also important to remember that protective clothing is a component system, not a single layer, and each component needs to be evaluated in its own right, with each layer routinely inspected for continued serviceability.
-For example, we have evaluated garments wherein the outer shell appears visually to be in excellent condition; however, closer inspection of the liner-moisture barrier will reveal rips or tears that would not be obvious in a cursory examination.
+For example, we have evaluated garments wherein the outer shell appears visually to be in excellent condition; however, closer inspection of the thermal liner and moisture barrier will reveal rips or tears that would not be obvious in a cursory examination.
 Discoloration to any layer of the protective ensemble may be an indication that the garment is no longer able to provide the same level of protection as when it was new.
 Any discoloration should be carefully inspected.

 The bottom line, regardless of when the clothing was produced, is that the safety officer or authority having jurisdiction must routinely perform an advanced inspection on all protective ensemble elements in order to assure that they are clean, maintained, and still safe.
 Just knowing the age of the gear cannot do that.